 Depending on the type of bottle being recycled, you may have to replace some or all the following year.
 Some plastics become brittle after prolonged time in sunlight, which was the case with out plastic milk bottles.
 And hence why we ended up replacing them.

 We switched to blue plastic bottles.
 Why?
 Mainly because we had a spate of trying magnesium water (very popular in France).
 These happen to come in pretty blue plastic bottles.
 Also, we were curious to see if the darker plastic made any difference to the growing of the plants.

 Collect washed and rinsed plastic bottles.
 Using a sharp knife, with care, cut the end off the bottom of the bottle (which can then be saved and used for other projects).
 You can try cutting the bottle with scissors, it is more difficult, but safer.

-Drill or punch (you can use sharp scissors or large needle) 2 ‘hole punch’ size holes, on opposite sides of the bottle.
+Drill or punch 2 ‘hole punch’ size holes, on opposite sides of the bottle.
+(You can use sharp scissors or a large needle.)
 Do this at both top and bottom ends of the bottle.
 Be careful of slipping with the drill bit or whatever you are using.

 Hanging a vertical garden

 You will want to hang the bottles on something.
 I did this by stringing a wire between 2 old metal bars that had already been attached to the wall.
 Depending on your vertical space, you need to figure out how and where you string your wire (or use wood, or a steel rod).
 Just make sure it is very solid, and has reasonable tension.
 There will be quite a lot of weight put on it.

 Cut 2 pieces of garden twine, or any left over strong string, the same length.
 With the cap pointing down, thread a piece of string through each of the holes at the top.
 Tie these over the top of the wire you have strung up.
 Hang as many or as few bottles as your wall wire allows.

 Various Other Vertical Gardens